-Commissioners support and agree the SWASFT position that no divert between acute providers should be agreed without the inclusion of SWASFT in the decision making process.
+Commissioners support and agree the SWASFT position that no divert between acute providers should be agreed without the inclusion of SWASFT in the decision-making process.

-Local Commissioners will work proactively with the Provider and other relevant stakeholders to eliminate delays in patient handover at ED, and in accordance with standards set and monitored by NHS Improvement.
+Local Commissioners will work proactively with the Provider and other relevant stakeholders to eliminate delays in patient handover at ED, and in accordance with standards set and monitored by NHS England.
 The Provider will expect the impact on ambulance services to be modelled should handover times exceed the specified standards.

-Reference: 20211223-B1160-2022-23-priorities-and-operational-planningguidance-v3.2.pdf (england.nhs.uk)
+Reference: PRN00021-23-24-priorities-and-operational-planning-guidance-december-2022.pdf (england.nhs.uk)